 As a Colorado patent attorney, John also has responded to countless office actions for software, nanotechnology, and mechanical patents applications on both the federal and international level.
 John has drafted the claims and specifications for several pending nanotechnology and mechanical patents.
 For corporate clients, John has drafted End-User License Agreements, provided international patent strategy advice, addressed trademark infringement claims, copyright assignment questions, non-disclosure agreements, licensing valuation, and more.

-As an experienced and founding member of Wessels & Arsenault L.L.C., John Arsenault can represent plaintiffs and defendants as an intellectual property attorney in any state or federal matters involving infringement or licensing issues.
+John Arsenault can represent plaintiffs and defendants as an intellectual property attorney in any state or federal matters involving infringement or licensing issues.
 John’s previous background in the software industry places him in a unique position to accurately and efficiently answer intellectual property and computer law questions for clients as both an expert in technology and as an IP attorney.